-- Support local change efforts by including a cross-section of key community members on tours.
+- Support local change efforts by including a cross-section of key community members on visits.

-Learning Tours bring together the best of educational site visits and hands-on workshops into one experience.
-Tours typically include groups and individuals of 20-30 participants visiting three to four sites over two and a half days.
+Learning Visits bring together the best of educational site visits and hands-on workshops into one experience.
+Visits typically include groups and individuals of 20-30 participants visiting three to four sites over two and a half days.
 Here’s what to expect: